cysouw/diathesis/text/c11_infinitive.md

   Ich lasse mir ein Tattoo in den Arm stechen.
 :::

 These options might appear obviously different, but in practice it is often quite confusing to determine what is going on in a specific sentence.
 There are two reasons for this confusion.
 First, the dative and accusative reflexive pronoun are identical in the third person (*sich*).
-Second, there are also various grammaticalised combinations of *lassen+Infinitiv* with a reflexive pronoun, which have clearly different meanings but often look quite similar (see [@sec:infinitive-guises-of-lassen] for a survey).
+Second, there are also various grammaticalised combinations of *lassen+In­fi­ni­tiv* with a reflexive pronoun, which have clearly different meanings but often look quite similar (see [@sec:infinitive-guises-of-lassen] for a survey).
 To illustrate such possible confusion I have collected some highly similar constructions below [@next], which turn out to be all semantically and structurally different.
 The proposed analyses are listed in [@tbl:lassen-analysis].

 ::: ex
 - Der König lässt sich selbst kämmen. \